 Music Recognition Apps to Find a Song

 If you are looking for an app to identify music then Shazam is one of the most popular apps out there that can correctly recognize songs without many failed attempts.
-The app is available on Android, iOS, and Windows devices, and it works very well.
-In fact, even Siri uses the Shazam database to identify songs.
+The app is available on Android and iOS and it works very well.
+And as I mentioned above, even Siri uses the Shazam database to identify songs.
 With Shazam, you can easily identify music around you, find a song, and even get lyrics so you can sing along.

-SoundHound is another really great app when it comes to music recognition, or identifying songs.
-One area where SoundHound is much better than Shazam, is that you can even hum tunes to find a song.
+SoundHound is another great song identifier app that works like a charm.
+One area where SoundHound is much better than Shazam is that you can even hum tunes to find a song.
 The app works very well, even if you’re only humming a part of the song you want to recognize.

 Besides that, the app shows a list of songs that are the most identified songs on Genius.
 You can tap on any of these songs, to see their lyrics, and to play them, if you want.
-The app also gives you the option to download the lyrics, or share the song with someone else.
+The app also gives you the option to download the lyrics or share the song with someone else.

 Online Song Identifier

 This can come in especially handy if you have a tune stuck in your head, but you can’t place a name to it.
-Simply launch the Midomi website, and hum the tune; the website will recognize the music, and name that song.
+Simply launch the Midomi website, and hum the tune; the website will recognize the music and name that song.
 Further, you can play the song on Spotify or Apple Music as well.

 Use these Methods to Identify Songs

 You can use any of the 10 methods mentioned in this article to identify music playing around you.
 Even if you just have a tune stuck in your head, some of the song recognition apps mentioned are capable of identifying songs even if you just hum the tune.